-Shortly after Simply Accessible became part of the Level Access team*, Kara Van Roekel and I were working with a client on one of our favorite things: usability testing with people with disabilities.
+Shortly after Simply Accessible became part of the Level Access team*, Kara Van Roekel and I were working with a customer on one of our favorite things: usability testing with people with disabilities.
 That particular session was with a woman who uses Dragon NaturallySpeaking to work on her computer.
-She was fairly proficient with Dragon, and was familiar with the types of tasks we were looking for her to complete—I’ll be vague here to protect the identity of our client, but there were research and contact tasks involved.
+She was fairly proficient with Dragon, and was familiar with the types of tasks we were looking for her to complete—I’ll be vague here to protect the identity of our customer, but there were research and contact tasks involved.

 If we asked you to picture the woman in your head, what might you describe?